15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 2. Train Your Legs, Not Your Arms

 The trek is uphill.
 Relentlessly uphill.
 Through dense bamboo, over fallen trees, across streams, on trails that are more mud than path.
-The altitude makes it harder — even the lowest trailheads are at 2,500m.
+The altitude sharpens the challenge — even the lowest trailheads sit at 2,500m.

-Start a leg-focused fitness routine 6-8 weeks before your trip.
+Start a leg-focused fitness routine 6-8 weeks before the trip.
 Stair climbing, hiking with a daypack, squats.
-Cardio matters but leg strength matters more.
-I watched a marathon runner struggle while a stocky guy who climbs stairs daily walked through it.
+Cardio matters, but leg strength matters more.
+Marathon runners have been known to struggle here while a stocky trekker who climbs stairs every day walks through it.

-Porters (RWF 20,000, about $17) carry your daypack and help you up the steep sections.
-They're local community members and the fees go directly to gorilla conservation funding.
-Hiring a porter isn't lazy — it's smart conservation economics and it lets you focus on the trek instead of your burning shoulders.
+Porters (RWF 20,000, about $17) carry your daypack and steady you up the steep sections.
+They're local community members, and their fees flow directly into gorilla conservation funding.
+Hiring a porter isn't lazy — it's smart conservation economics, and it frees you to focus on the trek instead of your burning shoulders.

 4. Diamox If You're Coming from Low Altitude

-The park headquarters is at about 2,500m.
+Park headquarters sits at about 2,500m.
 Gorilla families range between 2,700-4,000m.
-If you flew into Kigali (1,567m) the day before and drove up the same morning, altitude can hit you.
+Fly into Kigali (1,567m) the day before, drive up the same morning, and the altitude can hit hard.
 Diamox helps.
 Drink plenty of water.
-Don't be the person who vomits 20 meters from a silverback.
+You do not want to be the person who vomits 20 meters from a silverback.

 The Trek